 The Lupine School values our teachers.
 We look for educators who are inquisitive, observant, and reflective.
 We prioritize professional development and staying current on best practices with children.
 Most importantly?
 We love to have fun and make sure that the children in our care are having fun too!

 My name is Amy Magrinat, and I hold a Masters Degree from UNC-CH in early childhood education, early intervention, and family support.
-I'm a licensed birth-kindergarten teacher through the state of NC and have taught ages three through Kindergarten.
+I'm a licensed birth-kindergarten teacher through the state of NC and a certified nature-based educator through ERAFANS.
 I also have a BA in Psychology from NCSU.
 Before becoming involved in early childhood education, I spent time working in the music industry and in holistic health.

 I love creating a magical experience for children on the lovely grounds of 1870 Farm!
 I really enjoy spending time with children and seeing the excitement on their faces when they discover something new or exciting.

 When I'm not teaching or furthering my education, I love to garden, see live music, go hiking, travel, and spend quality time with my husband, Tommy, two children, Walker Blue and Aubrey, and my dogs, cat, bearded dragon and backyard chickens.